 The original terms of our Stock Option Plan of 2005 (Plan C) contained a provision that would result in the automatic acceleration of all unvested options upon the consummation of an initial public offering.
 Pursuant to a board resolution on October 13, 2015 the Stock Option Plan of 2005 was amended and the automatic acceleration feature was removed.
-Instead, employees (excluding executive officers and board members) have the right, but not the obligation, to have their unvested options accelerated such that they vest immediately.
-A total of 1,250 options could be accelerated upon completion of this offering.
+Instead, employees have the right, but not the obligation, to have their unvested options accelerated such that they vest immediately.
+A total of 110,500 options could be accelerated upon completion of this offering.

 Our board of directors has the authority to accelerate the vesting of all outstanding unvested options granted to employees prior to July 2014, in the event of an initial public offering.
-Pursuant to a board decision on September 18, 2015, if we successfully complete this offering, the board will accelerate 76,000 options which were granted to directors and executive officers.
+Pursuant to a board decision on

+October 13, 2015, if we are successful in completing this offering, the board will accelerate a total of 129,250 options which were granted to directors and executive officers which were tied to the consummation of this offering.